RubenZafra/CRM-API-Code-Sherpas/README.md

 "update" -> Update all the attributes (at once) of an existing customer
 "deleteCustomer" -> Delete an existing customer

 I provided with 3 random customers I created to test all the commands so you don't need to create some customers.

+(Had some issues with the Dockerfile, so I don't expect it to work properly)